swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

 ### Integration with supporting tools

 Issue severity will be in the event stream output when a `issueRecorded` event occurs.
 This will be a breaking change because some tools may assume that all `issueRecorded` events are failing.
 Due to this we will be bumping the event stream version and v1 will maintain it's behavior and not output any events for non failing issues.
+We will also be adding `isFailure` to the issue so that clients will know if the issue should be treated as a failure.

 The JSON event stream ABI will be amended correspondingly: